stijn-dejongh/lovecraft_public_domain/manuscript/whisperer_in_darkness.md

 there.
-The black rivers of pitch that flow under those mysterious Cyclopean bridges--things built by some elder race extinct and forgotten before the things came to Yuggoth from the ultimate voids--ought to be enough to make any man a Dante or Poe if he can keep sane long enough to tell what he has seen.
+The black rivers of pitch that flow under those mysterious Cyclopean bridges--things built by some elder race extinct and forgotten before the things came to Yuggoth from the ultimate voids--ought to be enough to make any man a Dante or Poe if he can keep sane long enough to tell what he has seen."_

-"But remember--that dark world of fungoid gardens and windowless cities isn't really terrible.
+_"But remember--that dark world of fungoid gardens and windowless cities isn't really terrible.
 It is only to us that it would seem so.
 Probably this world seemed just as terrible to the beings when they first explored it in the primal age.
 You know they were here long before the fabulous epoch of Cthulhu was over, and remember all about sunken